 Practical Solution: Precise Slicing

-Use your digital audio workstation (DAW) to carefully slice your samples into individual chops.
-Each segment becomes a building block for your composition.
+Use your DAW’s slicing tools to cut your samples into individual chops.
+Each chop can serve as a building block for your track.

 Step 3: Creative Manipulation